rtbrick/bngblaster/docsrc/sources/api/index.rst

 Streams
 -------
-This is explained detailed in the
+This is explained in detail in the
 :ref:`streams <streams>` section.

 .. include:: streams.rst

 ISIS
 ----
-This is explained detailed in the
+This is explained in detail in the
 :ref:`ISIS <isis>` section.

 .. include:: isis.rst

 OSPF
 ----
-This is explained detailed in the
+This is explained in detail in the
 :ref:`OSPF <ospf>` section.

 .. include:: ospf.rst

 BGP
 ---
-This is explained detailed in the
+This is explained in detail in the
 :ref:`BGP <bgp>` section.

 .. include:: bgp.rst

 LDP
 ---
-This is explained detailed in the
+This is explained in detail in the
 :ref:`LDP <ldp>` section.

 .. include:: ldp.rst